Call (843) 665-0100

 In 2013, The Chief Justice established rules and procedures for the voluntary use of the Fast Track jury trial process in South Carolina.
 That Order can be found here.

 This expedited and efficient process can be used in a variety of cases and is not limited to the "relatively small" case.
 The parties benefit from having a jury decide factual questions.
 They don't have to wait years for their case to go to trial.
 What might be a three or four day trial is over with in a day.
 Drawn out, cumbersome evidence presentation in the classic jury trial is avoided resulting in a more attentive and engaged jury.

 Many other forms of dispute resolution exist, and Karl has presented at several continuing legal education seminars on exploring those other forms.
-Many take the form of variations of the above types of dispute resolution and include Med/Arb (mediation/arbitration in one bifurcated process), "night baseball arbitration" and "designated fact-finder" arbitration.
+Many take the form of variations of the above types of dispute resolution and include Med/Arb (mediation/arbitration in one bifurcated process), "night baseball arbitration," "designated fact-finder" arbitration, and insurance umpiring.